Practical guides for real screenshot workflows.

 Why Snipping Tool and Paint are not enough for proper redaction, and how to blur, pixelate, or block sensitive info locally before a screenshot leaves your machine.

-Best for QA, support, and product teams on Windows.Browser frames, portfolios, and collage layouts
+Best for Windows users hiding sensitive screenshots.Browser frames, portfolios, and collage layouts

 How to add a browser frame to a screenshot